auremoser/mozsci/log/worklog.md

 * make invitation letter for Aleksandar (for Mozfest + Onboarding)
 * Write to BoF and Aleksandar clearing both parties on the conclusions we've drawn from this meeting (start date, arrangement etcet
 * MOZFEST PROPOSALS
+* hotel confirmation with amanda [stuff](https://docs.google.com/spreadsheets/d/1WiIbk4WoG-D8qMeBYJO8QaDgS1MbePnjI66YCnThc-0/edit#gid=1430004533)

+## 8/29/17
+* interview with Passion over pay
+* worked on last two contract uploads to our owf bug
+* sent invitation letters to Amel
+* responded to lawyers
+* wrote to rizwan about talking to m.d. and processing contracts

 * look at Arthur's PR